PhantomInsights/tweet-transcriber/README.md

 ## Conclusion

-I plan to use these bots only on the subreddits I manage as an extra enhancement.
+I'm currently using these bots only on the subreddits I manage as an extra enhancement to the user experience.
 As of lately when celebrities and politicians publish highly controversial tweets they often delete them after a few minutes and I despise that behaviour.

 One of the purposes of this project is to have a backup mechanism for said tweets.
 It can also be used to keep a local copy of the tweets and perform analysis on them in an easier to parse format (Python dictionary).